 Without a clear contractual right to suspend in these circumstances, there is no clear route to employee suspension.
-Imposing suspension without agreement may give rise to claims against the employer, so agreement should be sought.
+Imposing suspension without agreement may give rise to claims against the employer, so the agreement should be sought.

 Without a contractual right to do so, asking employees to stay at home for a temporary period on reduced pay would be a proposed contractual change, and a contract change process would be required for this to be effective.
-Under Indian Contract Act, 1872, a contract requires the consent of both parties.
+Under the Indian Contract Act, 1872, a contract requires the consent of both parties.
 Hence the employer cannot unilaterally make changes to the employment agreement.

-Agreement from employees should be sought to deal with the current extraordinary circumstances in order to minimise the risk of legal claims.
+Agreement from employees should be sought to deal with the current extraordinary circumstances in order to minimize the risk of legal claims.
 Employers in this situation should aim to be transparent with employees about the reason for the temporary suspension as well as what potential alternatives might look like, including perhaps having to consider redundancies.
-For example, certain airlines are currently seeking to agree periods of unpaid leave with employees, with reduced payments smoothed over a number of months.
+For example, certain airlines are currently seeking to agree on periods of unpaid leave with employees, with reduced payments smoothed over a number of months.

 Yes, there are mechanisms within the lay-off rules through which redundancy is triggered.

 In the case of ‘workmen’ (as defined in the Industrial Disputes Act, 1947), employers must give 30 days’ notice for termination for convenience or make a payment in lieu of the notice period.
 In the case of other employees, including supervisory, administrative, and managerial personnel, most states also provide 30 days’ notice for termination for convenience, with a similar provision for payment in lieu of notice.

 This would be a change in contractual terms and conditions and a contractual change process would be required.
 Legal advice should be obtained, to do this.